WSAV’s Tina Tyus-Shaw holds inaugural G.E.M.S. event, empowers local female track & field athletes

 The day was all about encouraging the next generation of track & field athletes, and highlighting what it takes to make it to the next level, no matter what path the girls choose.
 That included reliving past Olympic moments and honoring Olympic legends Wyomia Tyus and Savannah-native Lucinda Williams Adams.

 All sports bras handed out were donated by the Seattle-based company Oiselle.
-Tina has plans to continue hosting various G.E.M.S. events in the near future.
+Tyus-Shaw has plans to continue hosting various G.E.M.S. events in the near future.